telerik/winforms-docs/panels-and-labels/collapsiblepanel/structure.md

 ---
 title: Structure
-page_title: Structure | UI for WinForms Documentation
+page_title: Structure | RadCollapsiblePanel
-description: Structure
+description: This article describes the inner structure and organization of the elements which build the RadCollapsiblePanel control.
 slug: winforms/panels-and-labels/collapsiblepanel/structure
 tags: structure
 published: True